-No matter whether your kids are in Zoom school, in-person or at daycare, everyone needs some physical activity in their lives, and incorporating it into daily and weekly routines will help your family lead a healthier and happier life!
+Everyone needs some physical activity in their lives, and incorporating it into daily and weekly routines will help your family lead a healthier and happier life!
 Exercise helps babies develop motor skills, and it supports kids’ hearts, lungs and muscles as they continue to grow and change.
 Between busy schedules and decreased access to public places like gyms, children’s centers and schools, it can be challenging to find time for effective and fun physical activities for the whole family.
 We’ve compiled some fun ideas for staying active at home that will keep the kids moving and entertained.

 Taking walks with your kids may seem like a predictable choice, but there are so many ways you make it fun!
 And, walking is a good way to get out of the house, get some exercise and explore the world around them.
 Fall is the perfect time to start this habit, as temperatures are cooling off and the leaves are changing into beautiful colors that will catch your kid’s attention.
 By turning walks into a family activity instead of an exercise, it will encourage your child to be more receptive.
 Pick a new place to explore every week, make it a post-dinner habit, play iSpy or challenge your kids to identify different objects and things in nature that you see while exploring.
 For the younger ones, you can also create mini races during the walk, such as racing them to the mailbox or down the driveway.
 Most kids love showing you how fast they can run!

 Another great idea is to incorporate a scavenger hunt with your kids, giving them a list of items to identify and maybe collect like trees, flowers, acorns, leaves and insects.
 You can even have them collect one unknown item every time you venture out and research it together when you get home.
 Dogs are also fantastic walking companions, and you can teach your children how to walk the dog and play fetch.